-Dr. Kosecoff is a Director of athenahealth, Inc., a leading provider of cloud-based electronic health record practice management and care coordination services to medical groups and health systems, where she chairs the compensation committee and also serves on the nominating and corporate governance committee; and STERIS Corporation, a global leader in infection prevention, contamination control and surgical and critical care technologies, where she serves as chair of the compliance committee and is on the nominating and corporate governance committee.
+Dr. Kosecoff is a Director of athenahealth, Inc., a leading provider of cloud-based electronic health record practice management and care coordination services to medical groups and health systems, where she chairs the compensation committee and also serves on the nominating and corporate governance committee; Houlihan Lokey, Inc., a global investment bank, providing M&A, Capital Markets, Financial Restructuring and Financial Advisory services, where she serves on the audit committee and the nominating and corporate governance committee; and STERIS Corporation, a global leader in infection prevention, contamination control and surgical and critical care technologies, where she serves as chair of the compliance committee and is on the nominating and corporate governance committee.
 She also sits on the Executive Advisory Board for SAP America Inc. and is an advisor to Alignment Healthcare and Zoom+.
-Dr. Kosecoff previously served as a director of CareFusion Corporation.
+She also sits on several non-public company boards - DJO Global, Inc.; GoodRx, Inc.; Independent Living Systems, LLC; MD Revolution Inc.; and Specialist on Call where she is the Board Chair and sits on the compensation committee.

 Dr. Kosecoff received a bachelor of arts degree from the University of California, Los Angeles.
 She received a master of science degree in applied mathematics from Brown University and a Ph.D. degree in research methods from the University of California, Los Angeles.
 Previously, she founded information technology and drug development businesses in the medical field.
 Dr. Kosecoff was also previously on the faculty of the Schools of Medicine and Public Health at the University of California, Los Angeles.
 She has served as a consultant to the World Health Organization's Global Quality Assessment Programs, on the Institute of Medicine's Board of Health Care Services, the RAND Graduate School's Board of Governors, and the Board of Directors for ALARIS, City of Hope, the Alliance for Aging Research, and the Pharmaceutical Care Management Association.
 Dr. Kosecoff is a seasoned health care executive.
-Dr. Kosecoff brings to the Board her outstanding background as a business leader in the medical field.
+Dr. Kosecoff brings to the Board of Directors her outstanding background as a business leader in the medical field.
 Sealed Air benefits from her experience in leading complex operations and in strategic planning.
-Additionally, Dr. Kosecoff brings an entrepreneurial direction to the Company.
+Additionally, Dr. Kosecoff brings an entrepreneurial direction to Sealed Air.

-Neil Lustig Director since 2015 Nominating and Corporate Governance Committee Organization and Compensation Committee Age 54 1.50 0 1
+Neil Lustig Director since 2015 Member of Nominating and Corporate Governance Committee Member of Organization and Compensation Committee Age 55

 Mr. Lustig was elected to the Board of Directors in May 2015.
 Mr. Lustig is the Chief Executive Officer of Sailthru, Inc. Mr. Lustig previously served as the President and Chief Executive Officer of Vendavo Inc. from September 2010 until he retired in October 2014.
 Mr. Lustig joined Vendavo Inc. as Senior Vice President Global Sales in August 2007 and was appointed as the President and Chief Executive Officer after three years.
 Prior to joining Vendavo Inc., Mr. Lustig worked at Ariba, Inc. from 2001 to 2007, serving in multiple managerial roles in Ariba's U.S. and European businesses.
 Mr. Lustig started his career in technology at IBM where he held a variety of Engineering, Sales, and Management roles over a sixteen year period.
+Mr. Lustig has more than 25 years of experience in software, hardware and cloud technology industries.
 Mr. Lustig was an advisor to Vendavo Inc. from October 2014 to October 2015.

 Mr. Lustig received a Bachelor of Science degree in computer science and applied mathematics from the State University of New York at Albany.
-Mr. Lustig's education, business management experience and knowledge of software, hardware and cloud technology industry are valuable to the Company, including in connection with its innovation strategies.
+Mr. Lustig's education, business management experience and knowledge of software, hardware and cloud technology industry are valuable to Sealed Air, including in connection with its innovation strategies.